 This series of day trips from London to Scotland spans 9 days and covers 10 beautiful places to visit in Britain.
 If you already have London travel plans, simply skip the first two days for a 1 week UK road trip itinerary.

 And don’t be concerned by the long list of destinations.
-My self drive UK holiday may seem ambitious, but the country is more compact than you might think.
+My great British road trip may seem ambitious, but the country is more compact than you might think.

 Even on a late summer weekend, the drive from Edinburgh to London can be done in a single day.
 You’ll even have time to stop for some Pret sandwiches along the way (I recommend the Scottish smoked salmon).